You must check the customer’s ID when an order contains age-restricted items. You’re required to do this even if the

 - Photographic identity card bearing the national Proof of Age Standards Scheme (PASS) hologram

-- National identity card issued by a European Union member state (other than the United Kingdom), Norway, Iceland, Liechtenstein or Switzerland
+- National identity card issued by a European Union member state (other than the United Kingdom), including Norway, Iceland, Liechtenstein and Switzerland

-- Confirm the photograph on the card looks like the person offering the card.
+- Confirm the photo on the card looks like the person showing the card

-- Check the expiry date of the document to ensure it is still valid
+- Check the expiry date of the document to make sure it’s still valid

 - Enter the customer’s date of birth and tap Confirm age – the app will tell you whether the customer is over 18

 - If the customer is over 18 you can give them the order and mark it as delivered

-- If the customer is under 18 or the customer doesn’t have ID, you can remove the age-restricted items (e.g. alcohol) but leave the rest of the order.
+- If the customer is under 18 or the customer doesn’t have ID, remove the age-restricted items and deliver the rest of the order

-For any age-restricted products that can't be delivered because the customer is underage or doesn't have ID, please dispose of these responsibly.
-You don’t need to return them to the restaurant or store, but you should not:
+For any age-restricted items that can't be delivered, please dispose of these responsibly.
+You don’t need to return them to the restaurant or store.

-- you should not give them to anyone under the age of 18
+- give age-restricted items to anyone under the age of 18

-- you should not dispose of them somewhere they are likely to be accessible to anyone under the age of 18
+- dispose of age-restricted items somewhere they’re likely to be accessible to anyone under the age of 18

-- you should not sell them on to anyone else
+- sell age-restricted items on to anyone else

-If you can’t deliver part of the order because the customer doesn’t have ID, is too young, or is already drunk you'll still be paid the full fee for the order, and we’ll contact the customer directly.
+If you can’t deliver part of the order because the customer doesn’t have ID, is underage, or is already drunk, you'll still be paid the full fee for the order.